highchair/artinruins-com/_property/32-branch-avenue.md

     caption: '1937 G.M.
 Hopkins Insurance Map — Secretary of State Digital Collections'
     sizes: '1440, 900'

-imagescredit: 'Contribution by <a href="//sosri.access.preservica.com/uncategorized/IO_d13a72a1-f876-4bf3-a099-9f19e0632a9a/" target="_blank">Secretary of State Digital Collections</a>'
+imagescredit: 'Contribution by <a href="https://sosri.access.preservica.com/uncategorized/IO_d13a72a1-f876-4bf3-a099-9f19e0632a9a/">Secretary of State Digital Collections</a>'

 mostrecentimage: 2004-04-01